Skip to content

 Content Security Policy (CSP) for Hyvä Themes

-This page explains the PCI-DSS requirements affecting Hyvä themes and the CSP-compatible options Hyvä provides.
+This page explains the PCI-DSS requirements affecting Hyvä themes, the security threats that strict CSP prevents, and the CSP-compatible options Hyvä provides.
 For a general introduction to CSP concepts, see our blog post What is CSP and why should I care?.

 PCI-DSS 4.0 Requirements for Payment Pages